event-engine/docs/docs/tutorial/part_IV.md

 a SQL like expression using `%` as a placeholder. `AnyFilter` matches any documents in the collection.
 There are many more filters available.
 Read more about filters in the docs (@TODO: link docs).

-You can test the new query using Swagger.
+You can test the new query using Cockpit.
 This is an example query with a name filter:

 ```json